KGI Coordinates Combined Cycle Plants Conference in Saudi Arabia

 3) Combined Cycle Plant Quicker start up cycle times-- Joel Holt and Bruce Martindale, CoreTech

-4) Gas Turbine Non-Capital Parts uprates—Bob Johnston, KGI
+4) Gas Turbine Non-Capital Parts uprates—Bob Johnston

 5) HRSG improvements—Habib Grini and Raphael Stevens of CMI